QBiz Leads AI

 Can the AI find and read your website at all?

 If your pages are not in the search index the AI reads from, or the AI's crawler cannot read your text once it arrives, nothing else on this list matters, because you are not in the running.
-This is the most common single cause of absence and the easiest to miss, because your site looks perfectly fine to you in a browser.
+More practices are missing for this reason than any other, and it slips past owners precisely because the site looks perfectly ordinary when they open it themselves.

 Does your site say what you do in terms a machine can read?